What Are the Key Considerations for Custom Rack Battery Configurations in Telecom Towers

 How Does Modular Design Enable Future-Proof Scaling?

-Q: Can existing towers retrofit lithium batteries?
+Q: Can telecom towers retrofit lithium batteries?

-Q: Do lithium racks work in -40°C?
+Q: Do lithium-ion batteries work in extreme cold, like -40°C?